frequency-chain/frequency/designdocs/SCHEMA.md

 At a minimum, MRC should implement procedures to register, validate, store and access variety of messaging schemas dynamically.
 Schemas on chain must have the following salient features:

 - **Registry** : Implement a schema registry, enabling participants to register and store validated schemas on chain.
 - **Validation** : Implement procedural calls enabling consumers to validate messages against stored schema.
 Due to serialization concerns schema and message validation will be done off chain.
+Some basic on chain validation required by MRC are as follows:
+  - Total count of schema does not exists a pre-defined maximum count.
+  - Schema being registered should have a minimum number of fields defined by MRC and should not exists a pre-defined maximum size.
 - **Interfaces** : Implement appropriate procedural calls to perform CRUD operations on schema registry.
 - **Retention** : Implement some sort of schema(s) retention logic  for optimal on-chain storage.
 Retention periods per schema can be modified via super user permissions.
 - **Evolution** : TODO